Key Takeaways

 *Disclaimer

-Workers' comp alone won't cover all the risks construction businesses face.
-While it protects your employees when they get hurt on the job, you'll need other coverage types to protect your business from all the risks you face:
+Workers' comp doesn't cover all risks construction businesses face.
+Although workers' comp protects employees when injured on the job, construction businesses need other coverage types for comprehensive protection:

 plusSign icon